learn-with-me/Notes-Kubernetes/namespace.md

 You may be running several projects in the same cluster and may need to create partitions between each or some ofthe projects.
 Namespaces are very useful in this scenario.

 `default` is the default kubernetes namespace.
 There is a utility `kubens` that lists all the available namespace in the current configuration.

-##### kubens
+##### kubectx and kubens

 ```
+kubectx - helps you switch between clusters back and forth
+kubens  - helps you switch between namespaces smoothly

 https://github.com/ahmetb/kubectx
 ```